Temuulen-Munkhtaivan/Sign_Language_MNIST/README.md

-# 🖐️ Sign Language MNIST Classification
+# 🖐️ Sign Language MNIST ReadMe

 A deep learning project that classifies **American Sign Language (ASL)** alphabets using the **Sign Language MNIST dataset**.
 The model is implemented using **TensorFlow** and **Keras**, and trained on grayscale 28×28 images representing 24 ASL letters (A–Y, excluding J and Z due to motion).